lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 Then users that are eligible to access the authenticated part of the app must be defined.
 Login to the Adminer at `/adminer` URL path and create accounts in the `Operator` table in the database.

 ## Developers installation
-Create a `.env` configuration file inspired by `.env.example` in the root directory.
+Create a `.env` configuration file inspired by the `.env.example` in the root directory.

 The docker-compose configuration file to use for the development is called `docker-compose.local.yml`.
 Start all the services with the command below: